Queensland gas legislation

 The National Gas (Queensland) Act 2008 (PDF, 343KB) applies the National Gas Law (NGL) and National Gas Rules in Queensland.
 The gas law and rules regulate third-party access to natural gas pipelines and establish the short term trading market and a bulletin board for information on natural gas services.
 The gas law and rules are available on the Australian Energy Market Commission website.

 As of 1 July 2015 and the commencement of the National Energy Customer Framework (NECF) in Queensland, the retail sale of gas is authorised by the Australian Energy Regulator (AER) under the National Energy Retail Law.
 Further details can be found on the AER website.

 Energy and Water Ombudsman Act 2006

-The Energy and Water Ombudsman Act 2006 (PDF, 455KB) was integral to the introduction of full retail competition.
-The main purpose of the Act is to give small energy consumers a timely, effective, independent and just way of referring disputes about matters involving energy entities, and having the disputes investigated and resolved.
+The Energy and Water Ombudsman Act 2006 (PDF, 516KB) gives small energy customers a timely, effective, independent and just way of referring disputes about matters involving energy entities, and having the disputes investigated and resolved.

-Learn more about the Act, and about the Energy and Water Ombudsman Regulation 2007 (PDF, 275KB), on the Energy and Water Ombudsman Queensland website.
+Learn more about the Act, and about the Energy and Water Ombudsman Regulation 2007 (PDF, 299KB), on the Energy and Water Ombudsman Queensland website.